 Archaeologists, stonemasons and carpenters worked together to recreate Eketorp as authentically as possible after its excavation.

 The fortress was built in the fourth century and was in use until the middle of the thirteenth.
 For three hundred years, Eketorp was a fortified farming community, where 150-200 farmers and their families lived behind the high stone walls with their livestock.
 It was abandoned in the eighth century and deteriorated for almost five hundred years.
-In the twelfth century, it was restored with internal wooden buildings as a cavalry garrison for the soldiers and their families.
+Finally, it was restored with internal wooden buildings as a cavalry garrison for the soldiers and their families in the twelfth century.

 Wandering through the museum and visitor centre, people in period costume are happy to explain the history to a visitor.